Scottish Outdoor Access Code: Activities permitted

 Access rights must be undertaken in lawful manner, and thus by definition criminal acts are excluded.
 The code includes an annex listing some of the most relevant pieces of legislation, such as those relating to the control of dogs and the protection of wildlife.

 Access rights can be exercised at day or night.
 However additional care must be taken to respect people's privacy and peace of mind at night by staying well away from buildings and using paths and tracks wherever possible.
 Wild camping, defined as lightweight camping by small numbers of people staying no more than two or three nights in any one place, is permitted under the code.
 Camping in this manner is permissible wherever access rights apply, but campers are advised not to camp in enclosed fields, and to keep well away from buildings, roads and historic structures.
+It should also be noted that legislation governing Scheduled Monuments prevents camping near such sites without specific consent from Historic Environment Scotland.

 The code requires that campers leave no trace, and must take away all litter, remove all traces of the tent pitch and of any open fire, and not cause any pollution.
 In 2017 the Loch Lomond and the Trossachs National Park introduced byelaws restricting the right to camp along much of the shoreline of Loch Lomond, due to issues such as litter and anti-social behaviour that were blamed on some irresponsible campers.
 Camping around many of the lochs within the national park is now restricted to designated areas, and campers are required to purchase a permit to camp within these areas between March and October.
 The byelaws were opposed by groups such as Mountaineering Scotland and Ramblers Scotland, who argued that they would criminalise camping even where it was carried out responsibly, and that the national park authority already had sufficient powers to address irresponsible behaviour using existing laws.